EnAccess/Survey-Toolkit/README.md

 While well-funded companies might contract 3rd party service providers to create both market and business intelligence on their behalf, early-stage companies usually can’t afford it.
 This leads to young organizations to build internal capacity for surveying the communities that they will be serving.

 The Survey Toolkit, created by Devergy based on their own experience and challenges faced, provides a simple approach to collecting, analyzing, and presenting field survey data.
+The Survey design is created using [Epicollect5](https://five.epicollect.net/).

-Survey Tool Kit published in the Github provides following documents, to help organisations and companies to use this solution:
+Survey Toolkit published in Github provides following documents, to help organisations and companies to use this solution:

 **1. [How to guide](https://github.com/EnAccess/Survey-Toolkit/tree/main/How%20To%20Guide):** Step by Step process with screen shot of every step to design survey forms using Epicollect5 web platform, downloading of these survey forms on Epicollect5 mobile application, data collection in the field, data syncing, importing of this data into google sheets including media files to google drive using google script and visualisation of the data in google map.